4.02 Quota and Credits

 Once you’ve indicated the applicable schedules/resources, the group(s) for which the Quota will be enforced, the length of the quota, and the time during which it is enforced, you can finalize the Quota’s creation by clicking Add.
 The quota will then appear in the table below labeled “All Quotas”.
 To modify any quota after it is created, it will have to be removed and recreated.
 To remove a quota, click the red trashcan icon on the far right of the quota’s row, as shown below.

-If you do not have enough credits to complete a reservation, you will need to purchase more credits by going to My Account–> Credits.
+If you do not have enough credits to complete a reservation, you will need to purchase more credits by going to User icon –> Credits.
 This is shown below:

 Clicking this brings you to the credits screen, as shown below.